lilykriopelle/blog/_posts/2015-12-05-operator-equals-definitive-list.markdown

 After a few fruitless google searches, I decided to go straight to the source, and spent a little quality time with Ruby's [grammar][grammar] to find the answer to my question.
 Line 883 of the linked code (a `.y` file that gets fed to YACC, resulting in `parse.c`) reads `%token <id> tOP_ASGN	/* +=, -=  etc. */`.
 To find where these operate/assign rules are defined, I did a simple search through the rest of the file for `tOP_ASGN`.
 Reading backwards from each return statement, it was easy enough to reconstruct the token sequences that ruby parses as `[op]=`.

 I wasn't necessarily surprised by what I found (a useful assortment of numerical, boolean, and bitwise operations, many of which I had already been using), but I am happy to have an answer.
-Without further ado, here's a list of `[op]=` expressions in Ruby.
+Without further ado, here's a list of `[op]=` statements in Ruby.
 If you find one I've missed, please let me know, and I'll happily include it!

 tl; dr - `[+=, -=, /=, *=, **=, %=, &&=, ||=, <<=, >>=, &=, |=, ^=]`